 In contrast to stencilled films, hand-colored ones often have soft outlines and the application of color varies from frame to frame.

-Les Parisiennes (1898) is a handcolored film in 68mm without perforation from the holdings of EYE Film Institute Amsterdam.
+Les Parisiennes (1898) is a handcolored film in 68mm without perforation from the holdings of EYE Filmmuseum Amsterdam.

 Frühlingsluft (1908) was produced by Internationale Kinematographen- und Lichteffekt-GmbH, Berlin.
 Credit: By courtesy of Deutsche Kinemathek, Berlin.
 Photographs by Barbara Flueckiger.